kpi-ua/CodeStyle/CSharp/README.md

     }
 }
 ```
-Why: consistent with the Microsoft's .NET Framework and easy to read.
+Why: consistent with the Microsoft's .NET and easy to read.

 ### Use camelCasing for method arguments and local variables